Chair, Associate Professor Peter K. Walhout

 American Chemical Society certified major with a concentration in biochemistry requirements beyond the basic major (34 hrs) requirements are CHEM 461, 462, and two hours chosen from either (Biochemistry research), or Total = 42 hours.

-Secondary Education with Chemistry Teacher Certification.
-Students who desire Illinois state teacher certification will complete a double major in Chemistry and Secondary Education.
-However, the Illinois certification in this area is much broader than a single subject.
-This certification will entitle the student to teach the beginning level of any science class and advanced levels of Chemistry classes.
+Secondary Education with Chemistry Teacher License.
+Students who desire Illinois state teacher licensure will complete a double major in Chemistry and Secondary Education.
+However, the Illinois license in this area is much broader than a single subject.
+This license will entitle the student to teach the beginning level of any science class and advanced levels of Chemistry classes.
 Students should consult with the Science advisor and the Education Department regarding required classes.
 A Master of Arts (MAT) program is available with a Chemistry major.
-A combined Bachelor’s/MAT may be completed in six years and one summer.
+A combined Bachelor’s/MAT may be completed in five years and one summer.
 See the Education Department section in this catalog.

 A departmental honors program for majors requires four hours of honors course work and four hours of research credit (495) including a thesis.
 Plans should be established no later than the fall semester of the junior year.